-The PMD of $^{13}$O is shown in Fig.~\ref{fig:PMD} (c) and (d), and compared with those from the DWIA+DWBA and the QTC calculations.
-The data are well reproduced by combining the contributions from the DWIA and the DWBA, in which the latter corresponding to $(p, d)$ transfer contributes to $\sim$30\%.
-As discussed by the previous DWIA calculation \cite{ogata15}, our data support the interpretation that the low-momentum tail is caused by the attractive potential between the outgoing nucleons and $^{13}$O. On the other hand, the ($\textit{p}$, $\textit{d}$) transfer reaction creates a sharp high-momentum edge, as observed in the data, due to the two-body kinematics of the transfer reaction.
-The sharp edge is found in a kinematic region inaccessible to ($\textit{p}$, $\textit{pn}$) knockout and is thus a proof of significant transfer contribution.
-Since the QTC formalism treats ($\textit{p}$, $\textit{d}$) transfer consistently with the ($\textit{p}$, $\textit{pn}$), it reproduces better the sharp high-momentum side than the DWIA.
-However, the QTC does not reproduce the low-momentum tail as well as the DWIA.
-The reason might be due to the different treatment of the final state interaction in QTC, especially that the nucleon-residue interaction at low relative energy is not explicitly treated in the QTC formalism.
+As shown in Fig.~\ref{fig:PMD} (c), the PMD of $^{13}$O is well reproduced by combining the contributions from the DWIA and the DWBA, in which the latter corresponding to $(p, d)$ transfer contributes to $\sim$30\%.
+Our data supports the interpretation of Ref.~\cite{ogata15} that the low-momentum tail is caused by the attractive potential between the outgoing nucleons and $^{13}$O. Meanwhile, the ($\textit{p}$, $\textit{d}$) transfer reaction creates a sharp high-momentum edge, as observed in the data, due to the two-body kinematics of the transfer reaction.
+The sharp edge is found in a kinematic region inaccessible to ($\textit{p}$, $\textit{pn}$) knockout and is thus a proof of the significant transfer contribution.
+Note that the sharp edge here has a different origin with that observed in Ref.~\cite{flavigny12}, which is due to a threshold effect when the incident energy per particle is comparable to the nucleon separation energy.
+Additional characterization of the transfer contribution would be to measure the angular distribution of cross sections in coincidence with the deuteron.
+See for example Ref.~\cite{Kasagi1983}.
+Since QTC formalism treats ($\textit{p}$, $\textit{d}$) transfer consistently with ($\textit{p}$, $\textit{pn}$), it reproduces better the sharp high-momentum side than DWIA, as shown in Fig.~\ref{fig:PMD} (d).
+However, QTC does not reproduce the low-momentum tail as well as DWIA.
+The reason might be due to the different treatment of the final state interaction in QTC, especially that the nucleon-residue interaction at low relative energy is not explicitly treated in QTC formalism.